roytang/blog/content/notes/2013/07/361190439925202946/index.md

   url: https://twitter.com/roytang/statuses/361190439925202946/
 ---

-RT [@carolzara](https://twitter.com/carolzara/): What happens when you make Harrison Ford angry:
+What happens when you make Harrison Ford angry: